runtimeverification/mx-semantics/elrond.md

 ```

 ### Host Calls

+Here, host calls are implemented, by defining the semantics when `hostCall(MODULE_NAME, EXPORT_NAME, TYPE)` is left on top of the `instrs` cell.

 The (incorrect) default implementation of a host call is to just return zero values of the correct type.